anntzer/defopt/doc/source/features.rst

 Types
 -----

-Argument types are read from your function's type hints (see `examples/annotations.py`_) or docstring.
+Argument types are read from the function's type hints (see `examples/annotations.py`_) or docstring.
 If type information for a parameter is given both as type hint and in the docstring, the types must match.